bougui505/blog/_posts/2015-01-26-geodesic-distance-transform-in-python.markdown

 {% endhighlight %}

-{% highlight python %}
-Populating the interactive namespace from numpy and matplotlib

-{% endhighlight %}

 Below, I used the Euclidean distance transform implemented in python.
-This function doesn't take into account the totpology of the surface represented by the mask
+This function doesn't take into account the topology of the surface represented by the mask